bencochran/gnarly/Readme.markdown

 Gnarly is the server component of [Gnarus][gnarus].

 ben typed a line here. it was great.
-Changes have been made.
-Done.

 [gnarus]:http://gnar.us